 Understanding the Inner Struggle

 In Paul’s epistle to the Corinthians, he divides all Christians into two categories, the spiritual and the fleshly or carnal (1 Cor.
 3:1-3).
-The two types consist of those who have learned to overcome the flesh and those who are overcome by the flesh; those who have matured and those who remain, “babes in Christ.”
+The two types consist of those who have learned to overcome the flesh and those overcome by the flesh.
+Those who have matured and those who remain “babes in Christ.”